DavidWells/analytics/site/main/source/plugins/mixpanel.md

 ---
-title: HubSpot
+title: Mixpanel
-description: Using the HubSpot analytics plugin
+description: Using the Mixpanel analytics plugin
 ---

-Integration with HubSpot for [analytics](https://www.npmjs.com/package/analytics)
+Integration with Mixpanel for [analytics](https://www.npmjs.com/package/analytics)

-This analytics plugin will load HubSpot's client side tracking script into your application and send custom events, page views, and identify visitors inside HubSpot.
+This analytics plugin will load Mixpanel's client side tracking script into your application and send custom events, page views, and identify visitors inside Mixpanel.

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Click to expand) -->
 <details>